 And the real disappointment is James Comey.

-He's now allowed the FBI to become a politicized arm of the Democratic Party in Hillary Clinton.
+He's now allowed the FBI to become a politicized arm of the Democratic Party and Hillary Clinton.

 That's the only conclusion I could make here.

-I mean, because they knew all of this and they decided, you know, to buyer excuse that uh her concussion prevented her from remembering what it what she had been briefed on in terms of security.
+I mean, because they knew all of this and they decided, you know, to buy her excuse that her concussion prevented her from remembering what she had been briefed on in terms of security.

 And I don't think Comey believes it either.

-But at the end, he even he even said suggested this might get other people in trouble.
+But at the end, he even suggested this might get other people in trouble.

 Well, if it gets other people in trouble, why doesn't it get her in trouble?